dbtek/bootswatch-dist/README.md

 ===============

 Distribution packages for Bootswatch themes intended to be used with Bower package manager.
-Bootswatch themes are updated from Bootswatch API and placed in a particular branch with Bootstrap scripts and a proper Bower configuration.
+Bootswatch themes are updated from Bootswatch API and placed in a particular branch with Bootstrap scripts, icon fonts and a proper Bower configuration.
 These themes are managed through versions.
 See below.

 ##Install
 Every theme is released with versions.
 For example latest Yeti theme is released with `3.3.0-yeti` version identifier.